Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lesson9.md

 ### Wrap Up
 - We've learnt SO MUCH from this single entry point of this contract.
 I hope you've been taking notes of what we uncover as we go.
 These protocol's we're going through may be small in scope - but they won't always be.
 Building strong organizational habits now will benefit you later on.
+- Next, let's take a look at a repo in which we've compiled simplified examples of common exploits, maybe we'll find the bug mentioned above!